trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 Present Michelle: [type your questions here]
 ```

 This is again using a few shot prompt, just now with added context.
 The author does note that diary entries can reach the token limit.
-In this case you could pick a select few entries or try and summarize several entries.
+In this case you could pick a select few entries or try to summarize several entries.

 ## Implementation

 I will walk through coding a simple GPT-3 powered chatbot in Python.
-Implementing GPT-3 into an app you are building is incredibly easy because OpenAI has an API.
+Including GPT-3 in an app you are building is incredibly easy using the OpenAI API.
 You will need to create an account on OpenAI and get an API key.
 Check out their docs <a href="https://beta.openai.com/docs/introduction">here.</a>

 Overview of what we need to do: